mostjs/core/docs/faq.rst

 **Q: I want to stream chunked data with flow control (also known as "back pressure").
 Should I use ``@most/core`` for that?**

 A: No. ``@most/core`` is focused on reactive event programming rather than chunked/block data streaming :ref:`Read more here <when should you use it>`.

+**Q: Are ``@most/core`` event streams the same as Node streams?**

+A: No. ``@most/core`` and Node streams are fairly different things, each of which happened to choose the name "stream" for one of its core concepts.
+They have a different primary goals, and thus different architectures and APIs.

+``@most/core`` :ref:`Event Streams`:

+* Deal with discrete events as as they happen, such as mouse clicks, where reactivity (timeliness) is a major factor
+* Provide an API of functions for filtering, transforming, merging, etc. discrete event streams
+* Add new functionality by writing new event sources and functions

+In contrast, Node streams:

+* Deal primarily with chunked data IO (even though they have "object mode"), where flow control (aka "back pressure") is a major factor
+* Provide an API based around piping one stream through another
+* Add new functionality by writing new Readable, Writable, and Transform streams